EyobABN/library-management/README.md

 ## Installation

-Make sure *Bench* is installed on your local machine.
-If you haven't installed Bench, follow the official [installation guide](https://frappeframework.com/docs/user/en/installation).
+Make sure *Bench* is installed on your machine.
+If you haven't installed Bench, follow the official [installation guide](https://frappeframework.com/docs/user/en/installation) to install Bench in development mode.

 - Initialize the Frappe bench